ivan-sathianathan/yelp-challenge/README.md

 This is my solution to a challenge we were set at Makers Academy - to build a clone of Yelp using Rails.

 #Setup
-1. clone this repo
+1. Clone this repo
-2. install `postgresql`
+2. Install `postgresql`
 3. Run `bundle update`
 4. Run `bundle install`